 So don’t go picking out a new color just yet!
 To get good results, you’ll need to put in some serious prep work first.
 The end result will be well worth it but these things take time, best not to rush it!

 Keep the hardware in bags and label them as well.
 If you are switching out the hardware, then feel free to disregard.
 However, keep in mind that not all hardware is applied in the same way.
-You’ll want to get hardware that matches the drilled holes already existing in your cabinets.
+You’ll want to get hardware that matches the drilled holes already existing in your cabinet drawers and doors.

 Step 2: Dexter-ize Your Kitchen